-Writing Requirement: Because the ability to write clearly, accurately, and persuasively is essential to the successful practice of law, the faculty has established a writing requirement beyond that of the first-year required course.
-The Writing Requirement must be satisfied before a student’s final semester at the Law School and may be satisfied in a variety of ways: by a substantial paper in a course; by taking an upper-class writing elective and earning a grade of B- or better; by an independent research project; by a piece prepared for the Law Review; or by a brief written in connection with intermural Moot Court competitions.
+All students must satisfy the Writing Requirement before the final semester at the Law School.
+Because the ability to write clearly, accurately, and persuasively is essential to the successful practice of law, the faculty has established a writing requirement beyond that of the first-year required course sequence Legal Practice I & II.
+The Writing Requirement must be satisfied before a student’s final semester at the Law School and may be satisfied in a variety of ways: by a substantial paper (or group of papers) in a course; by taking an upper-class writing elective and earning a grade of B- or better; by an independent research project; by a piece prepared for the Law Review; or by a brief written in connection with intramural Moot Court competitions.
 Students can find detailed information on the writing requirement in the Law School’s portal under Academics.

-To view all courses, click here.
+To view all courses and their descriptions, click here.